 A. Utilize existing models.
 (The Council can advise on other successful partnership agreements and provide templates and standard language regarding financial obligations, equal opportunity statements, etc.)

 A. Publicize your activity.
-(The Council and the VPII will pursue media releases or other means of publicizing new cooperative agreements.
+(The Council and the VPIAO will pursue media releases or other means of publicizing new cooperative agreements.
 The Council will also include information about all new and continuing partnerships in its annual report to Princeton administrators and the Trustees.)

 Q. What are the different types of partnership agreements?